bpmn-os/bpmndoc/README.md

 ## Build the program

-The library is built like a typical CMake project.
+The program is built like a typical CMake project.
 A normal build will look something like this (output omitted):

 ```sh
  ~/bpmndoc$ mkdir build